eformat/ragit-dev/docs/3-simple-rag/README.md

 - using RHOAI
 - etc

-Show simple rag architecture on RHOAI.
+Show howto do a simple rag architecture with RHOAI.